 Best Compact: DEWALT DWE7480 Job Site Table Saw

 For homeowners without the luxury of a huge garage to fit their enormous table saw, DEWALT’s DWE7480 is a compact alternative to bulkier machines with the same wood slicing power.
-Measuring 25.8" x 26.5" x 13.9", the DWE7480 hosts a 15-amp motor that cuts at an unbelievable 4800 rpm with a ten-inch blade, meaning this small package packs big performance — and with adjustable rear feet that are designed to allow users to level their table saw on uneven surfaces, you’ll be sure to get a clean, precise cut every time, no matter how rugged the terrain.
-An additional dust port makes collecting your sawdust a breeze — especially if you attach an optional shop vac extension.
+Measuring 25.8 x 26.5 x 13.9 inches, the DWE7480 hosts a 15-amp motor that cuts at an unbelievable 4800 rpm with a ten-inch blade, meaning this small package packs big performance—and with adjustable rear feet that are designed to allow users to level their table saw on uneven surfaces, you’ll be sure to get a clean, precise cut every time, no matter how rugged the terrain.
+An additional dust port makes collecting your sawdust a breeze—especially if you attach an optional shop vac extension.

 Best Mini Saw: Gino Development TruePower 01-0819 Mini Electric Table Saw

 The TruePower 01-0819 may look like a miniature version of a table saw — and that’s because it is!
 Ideal for hobbyist modelers and DIYers looking to tackle minor jobs, the 01-0819, while lacking the same power and performance as its larger, pricier counterparts, is a steal at under $50.
-A must for any toymaker’s workbench, this bite-sized machine measures in at 8.5" x 7" x 7", and while it lacks important parts like a guide fence, it gets basic 1/2" wood or foam board cutting jobs done, slicing through softer materials with ease.
+A must for any toymaker’s workbench, this bite-sized machine measures in at 8.5 x 7 x 7 inches, and while it lacks important parts like a guide fence, it gets basic 1/2-inch wood or foam board cutting jobs done, slicing through softer materials with ease.

 Obviously, given its size, the TruePower 01-0819 isn’t the kind of table saw you’d spring for to take on larger projects that require greater motor power — after all, it’s by no means revolutionary in the torque department.
 But for those who work with smaller materials or softer wood, the Gino Development TruePower 01-0819 Mini Electric Table Saw is a worthwhile, no-frills buy that’s easy on the wallet and can fit in virtually any space with plenty of room to spare.